How We Work

 - If they are not held accountable, they will never change.

 - My dad would have wanted us to fight to make sure this does not happen to others.

 - My choice was to let it go or do something to make it better.
 I chose to do something.

-- If my wife’s death gives opportunity to make things better, I’m going to take it.
+- If my wife’s death gives me an opportunity to make things better, I’m going to take it.